-A probationary employee can be rejected from probation at any time during his or her probationary period.
-The decision to reject an employee from probation is not subject to the Grievance Procedure or discipline appeal procedure of these Terms.
+A probationary employee can be rejected from probation at any time during their probationary period.
+The decision to reject an employee from probation is not subject to the Grievance Procedure or discipline appeal procedure of this Agreement.

 As an alternative to rejecting the employee from probation, the District may extend the employee's probationary period.
 The employee must receive written notice of the extension prior to the expiration of the employee's initial probationary period, and the extension shall not exceed three (3) months.